Verdagraph/Drip/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`FLOW_SENSOR_CALIBRATE_DISPENSE`](#auto-config) | Subscribe | No |

-This topic allows dispensing a given amount of fluid similarily to the usual dispensation process.
-Unlike the usual dispensation process, there is no switch from tank to source if both are being used: the source will be used the entire time.
-Once dispensed, the controller will wait until the measured volume is sent to the [measurment topic](#measure) before being able to start another dispensation.
+This topic allows dispensing a given amount of fluid similarily to the usual dispense process.
+Unlike the usual dispense process, there is no switch from tank to source if both are being used: the source will be used the entire time.
+Once dispensed, the controller will wait until the measured volume is sent to the [measurment topic](#measure) before being able to start another dispense.

 Inputs:
 - `["id"]` int.
 The id of the calibration process.
-If the ID is incorrect or absent, no dispensation will occur.
+If the ID is incorrect or absent, no dispense will occur.
 - `["tv"]` float.
 The target volume in liters.
-If this volume is greater than [`FlowSensorConfig.calibration_max_volume`](), no dispensation will occur.
+If this volume is greater than [`FlowSensorConfig.calibration_max_volume`](), no dispense will occur.

 Sample payload:
 ```